 In an episode of The Food Programme on farming in Thailand, they discussed farming communities in the Northern Chiang Mai province.
 Many farmers were transitioning from farming opium in favor of produced commonly used in Western cuisine.
 Because the climate in northern Thailand is much cooler, it is conducive to growing crops like Brussels sprouts, beets, salad greens, and peaches.
 This national agricultural development project launched in the late-1960s.
 Now, many farmers sell their produce to fine dining restaurants throughout Thailand.

 - Cooking minced garlic & chili peppers: One of the first steps in cooking the brussels sprouts is to season the oil with garlic and sliced chili peppers.
 Right after you heat the oil, add the minced garlic and peppers and stir for 15 to 20 seconds.
 Don’t cook them any longer because you will run the risk of burning the garlic and chili peppers.

 - Cooking the Brussels sprouts: The central core of the Brussels sprouts take the most time to cook.
 If you are working with large Brussels sprouts, I recommend quartering them so that the core can cook quicker.

 - Vegan variation: I’m using fish sauce, which is a very common ingredient in Thai cooking.
 For a vegan version, you can use 6 teaspoons of soy sauce or tamari and add a small pinch of salt if you need more seasoning.

 - The wok I use: I use this flat-bottomed carbon-steel wok for my cooking.
 The wok is very thin and heats up very quickly.
-You will need to season the wok before its first use, and Grace Young has a wonderful video tutorial on that process.
-Also, the wok rusts quite quickly, so make sure you clean the wok and coat it with a thin layer of oil soon after you use it for cooking.
+You will need to season the wok before cooking.
+For a tutorial on how to season a wok, check out my post here.